-Unless you live in an area with no internet access or mobile phone coverage (gasp!), you have no doubt heard the term “Geofencing”.
 Geofences help marketers, advertisers and enterprises gain insights and take action to interact with, issue alerts, or collect data concerning the millions of mobile devices in today’s increasingly mobile society.
-In fact, in the United States users are now spending up to 5 hours per day on their mobile devices, creating a valuable avenue for communication and data gathering.
+According to reports, the average American is expected to spend 3.7 hours on their phone each day, creating a valuable avenue for communication and data gathering.

 What is Geofencing?